-David tells adventure stories visually, stitching voyages together and along the way go into brief history, photography and landscape, trip planning, ice charts, wildlife, native villages, and changes in the environment contributing to loss of Arctic ice.
+David tells adventure stories visually, stitching voyages together and including brief histories, photography and landscape, trip planning, ice charts, wildlife, native villages and changes in the environment contributing to loss of Arctic ice.

 In 2009-10, David was selected to be the documentary photographer and filmmaker on a 13-month, 28,000-mile sailing circumnavigation of the North and South American continents.
 The educational and scientific voyage was designed to raise awareness in the public and highlight many important ocean and sea issues.
 David took over 75,000 images during the sailing adventure and this is a stunning visual presentation.

 The Northwest Passage in the Era of Climate Change

 This presentation includes a more in-depth look at the science of climate change with the emphasis on the Arctic.
 Using David’s unique northern experiences, he explores the state of the polar ice cap, changes in native villages, culture, tourism, resource development and the northern sea routes with increasing shipping and commerce in the Arctic.
 Why is the Arctic considered the epicenter of the climate debate?
 What is the future of the Northwest and Northeast Sea Passages?
 David will explore the many questions and host a lively discussion.